 The policy must be cumulative and it must include any periods of enrollment in which the student did not receive aid from the Federal Student Aid Programs.
 Students applying for aid or receiving aid are subject to the regulations.
 The Norwich University Financial Aid Satisfactory Academic Progress policy includes the following:

 - a qualitative measure – grade point average (GPA)

 - a quantitative measure of progress – the percentage of degree required attempted credit hours which are completed and a maximum time frame in which a student is expected to complete his program.

 The Satisfactory Academic Progress policy at Norwich University has been developed to ensure that the financial aid program at Norwich University adheres to the requirements set forth by federal aid regulations.
-An assessment of the student’s progress will be made after each fall and spring semester.
+An assessment of the student’s progress will be made after each term of enrollment.

 Qualitative Measures – Required GPA

 Student’s quantitative measure of Satisfactory Progress is being monitored by the Financial Aid Office using the following guidelines: